 What is Philipperc really?
 It’s a sample-based virtual instrument for Ableton Live and Kontakt that features samples of Dabakan, Agung, Gandingan, Kulintang, and Tongatong.
 This instrument is intended to be used by composers, music producers, and music students, especially those who are studying indigenous Philippine music.
 At this point, Philipperc is available at no cost whatsoever!
 Therefore, I would advise you to get a copy now as this is, I believe, the first Philippine percussion sample library ever developed in history.
 I’d love to say it’s sort of groundbreaking in a sense.
 Should Philipperc take off well, we could probably go on and make a more comprehensive library with more Philippine instrument samples like kudyapi, bungkaka, kubing, etc.

-To download Philipperc, just go to http://detunized.com/free_live_packs/ and look for it.
+To download Philipperc, just go to https://detunized.com/downloads/philipperc/.
 The prototype version I’m currently using is laid out as a drum rack, so if you have something like an Akai MPC or a Roland Octapad MIDI Controller, it will be great.

 Now, what does it sound like?
 Here’s the demo I wrote for the release of Philipperc.
 It’s called “Where Coast and Mountaintops Meet.”
 Enjoy!